CharlesGodwin/pymagnum/README.rst

 of Sensata Technologies https://www.magnum-dimensions.com/

 Please read the documentation before installing this package.
-Some operating systems, including Raspian, require you use python3 and pip3 to use the Python 3 version of these tools.
+Some operating systems, including Raspberry Pi OS, require you to use ``python3`` and ``pip3`` to use the Python 3 version of these tools.

 `Documentation <https://pymagnum.readthedocs.io/>`_